Skip advert

 Advertisement - Article continues below

-Two plug-in hybrids badged 55 TFSI e and 60 TFSI e get a far larger battery pack than the mild hybrid models, measuring 17.3kWh in capacity – not far off the battery in the original Renault ZOE electric city car.
-In the massive Q7 it's enough to propel the car for around 26 miles without using any petrol, and it can be charged in around two hours using a 7kW home wallbox, so it’s a shame Audi has closed the order books for its Q7 PHEVs at the time of writing in early 2023.
+Two plug-in hybrids badged 55 TFSI e and 60 TFSI e get a far larger battery pack than the mild-hybrid models, measuring 22kWh in capacity.
+In the massive Q7 it's enough to propel the car for around 51 miles without using any petrol, and it can be charged in around three hours and 45 minutes using a 7kW home wallbox charger.

 While diesel sales might be on the decline, we’d recommend the diesel engines for most private Q7 buyers, as their grunty delivery suits this heavyweight really well and should allow its economy figure to creep upwards on longer runs.
-The PHEVs are the only real choice for business drivers, as both the petrol and diesel Q7 sit in the highest Benefit-in-Kind band, resulting in big tax bills.
-That’s an issue for Audi, which will no doubt be losing some sales to rivals like the plug-in hybrid BMW X5, Mercedes GLE and Range Rover Sport.
+The PHEV is the only real choice for business drivers, as both the petrol and diesel Q7 sit in the highest Benefit-in-Kind band, resulting in big tax bills.

-After the first year's CO2-based road tax (generally included in the on-the-road price), Audi Q7s cost the standard rate in VED (road tax) (with a £10 reduction for the plug-in hybrid versions).
-With a list price of more than £40,000, it’s also liable for an additional luxury car surcharge in years two to six.
+After the first year's CO2-based road tax (generally included in the on-the-road price), Audi Q7s cost the standard rate in VED (road tax) – the PHEV will no longer be eligible for a £10 annual discount from April 2025.
+With a list price of more than £40,000, all Audi Q7s are also liable for an additional luxury car surcharge in years two to six.

 Warranty

-Like all Audis, the Q7 makes do with the three-year/60,000-mile warranty, which, although decent, is a little behind rivals BMW and Mercedes, neither of which put a mileage limit on their three-year warranties.
+Like all Audis, the Q7 makes do with the three-year/60,000-mile warranty, which, although average, is a little behind rivals BMW and Mercedes, neither of which put a mileage limit on their three-year warranties.

 Insurance group